pfalcon/ScratchABlock/docs/PseudoC-spec.md

 ### Jumps

-Unconditional jumps are represented by:
+Unconditional direct jumps are represented by:

 ```c
 goto label
 ```

-Where `label` is address symbol.
+Where `label` is an address symbol.

-Conditional jumps:
+Conditional direct jumps:

 ```c
 if (condition) goto label